-- Cleavage structures are complicated to study in a systematic manner: multidimensional, and limited data sources: we know very little - Lots of political discourses/policy platforms produced by parties; but sometime vague and catch-all - Looking at which social groups (by education, income, wealth etc.) vote for which parties can be a powerful way to recover real political cleavages between parties (at least as they are perceived by voters) - Two main sources to study who votes for whom: - Post-electoral surveys: exist since 1940s-1950s in US, France, UK, etc. - (see also CSES consortium: dozens of countries, but limited time span) - Localized election results: can be combined with with localized census or administrative or fiscal data → much longer time span (since 19c)
+- Cleavage structures are complicated to study in a systematic manner: multidimensional, and limited data sources: we know very little - Lots of political discourses/policy platforms produced by parties; but sometime vague and catch-all - Looking at which social groups (by education, income, wealth etc.) vote for which parties can be a powerful way to recover real political cleavages between parties (at least as they are perceived by voters) - Two main sources to study who votes for whom: - Post-electoral surveys: exist since 1940s-1950s in US, France, UK, etc. (see also CSES consortium: dozens of countries, but limited time span) - Localized election results: can be combined with with localized census or administrative or fiscal data → much longer time span (since 19c)

-- Preliminary results from on-going research: T. Piketty, " Rising inequality and the changing structure of political conflict ", 2017 - Basic descriptive objective: establish consistent long-run series on the changing structure of party cleavages and electorates for France, US and UK 1900-2016 - More ambitious analytical objective: understanding the conditions leading (or not) to redistributive responses to inequality trends - Here I will present some descriptive results from French (and US) postelectoral surveys 1948-2017 - Gradual extension to more countries
+- See T. Piketty, " Brahmin Left vs Merchant Richet: Rising inequality and the changing structure of political conflict (Evidence from France, Britain and the US (1948-2017) ", 2018 - Basic descriptive objective: establish consistent long-run series on the changing structure of party cleavages and electorates for France, US and UK 1948-2017 - More ambitious analytical objective: understanding the conditions leading (or not) to redistributive responses to inequality trends - Gradual extension to more countries